-The vineyard is going down Farming policies.
-The average age of the vines is over 50 years, the oldest vines were already set in 1918.
-Every three years, one third of a hectare is replanted.
-The extremely long-lived red wine with usually 13% vol alcohol content is made exclusively from Pinot Noir vinified.
-But also admitted Pinot Liébault and Pinot Beurot (Mutation des Pinot Gris ), theoretically could also be up to 15% Chardonnay and Pinot Blanc be used.
-Most of the grapes are destemmed before harvesting fermentation mashed at low temperature for better extraction.
+The vineyard is after Guidelines managed.
+The average age of the vines is over 50 years, the oldest vines were planted in 1918.
+A third hectare is replanted every three years.
+The extremely long-lived red wine with a 13% vol alcohol content is only made from Pinot Noir vinified.
+But are also allowed Pinot Liébault and Pinot Beurot (mutation of Pinot gris ), theoretically up to 15% Chardonnay and Pinot Blanc be used.
+Most of the grapes are destemmed before the fermentation Mashed at low temperature for better extraction.
 The plots are vinified individually.
-Only the best wines according to a tasting will be in the Grand Vin brought in.
-The expansion in barrique barrels, which are in principle new, lasts 18 to 24 months, bottling without beautiful or filtration, Every year around 30,000 bottles of wine are produced.
-The wines not considered Clos de Tart wines are marketed under the AC Morey-Saint Denis Premier Cru with the layer designation "La Forge".
+Only the best wines are tasted in the Grand Vin brought in.
+The expansion in basically new barrels takes 18 to 24 months, the bottling takes place without beautiful or filtration, Around 30,000 bottles of wine are produced annually.
+The wines, which are not considered worthy of Clos de Tart, are marketed under the AC Morey-Saint Denis Premier Cru with the location name "La Forge".

 The most important grape varieties

 In the wine guide you will find currently 134 121 Wines and 22 975 Producers, including 1 452 classified producers.